andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

      alt="Success and completed with errors messages image" class="doc-shot--detail">

 8. If the result is **Success**, you are ready to grade the sheets immediately.
-If the result is **Completed with errors**, ou must correct the errors as described in the following section.
+If the result is **Completed with errors**, you must correct the errors as described in the following section.
 Once corrected, you are ready to grade the sheets.

 ## Correcting Errors
 To correct errors, follow these steps: